-- c. receiving ADI means an ADI whose customer has received an internet payment - d. unintended recipient means the recipient of funds as a result of a mistaken internet payment - 9.2.
+- (b) receiving ADI means an ADI whose customer has received an internet payment - (c) unintended recipient means the recipient of funds as a result of a mistaken internet payment - 9.2.
 When you report a mistaken internet payment, we must investigate whether a mistaken internet payment has occurred. - 9.3.
-If we are satisfied that a mistaken internet payment has occurred, we must send the receiving ADI a request for the return of the funds
+If we are satisfied that a mistaken internet payment has occurred, we must as soon as reasonably possible and by no later than 5 business days from the time of the user's report of a mistaken internet payment, send the receiving ADI a request for the return of the funds

-Note: Under the ePayments Code, the receiving ADI must within 5 business days:
+Note: Under the ePayments Code, the receiving ADI must within 5 business days of receiving our request:

-- i. acknowledge the request by the sending ADI for the return of funds, and - ii. advise the sending ADI whether there are sufficient funds in the account of the unintended recipient to cover the mistaken internet payment. - 9.4.
+- (i) acknowledge the request for the return of funds, and - (ii) advise us whether there are sufficient funds in the account of the unintended recipient to cover the mistaken internet payment. - 9.4.
 If we are not satisfied that a mistaken internet payment has occurred, we will not take any further action. - 9.5.
 We must inform you of the outcome of the reported mistaken internet payment in writing and within 30 business days of the day on which the report is made. - 9.6.
-You may complain to us about how the report is dealt with, including that we and/or the receiving ADI: - a. are not satisfied that a mistaken internet payment has occurred - b. have not complied with the processes and timeframes set out in clauses 9.2-9.5, or as described in the box below. - 9.7.
-When we receive a complaint under clause 9.6 we must: - a. deal with the complaint under our internal dispute resolution procedures - b. not require you to complain to the receiving ADI. - 9.8.
-If you are not satisfied with the outcome of a complaint, you are able to complain to our external dispute resolution scheme provider.
+You may complain to us about how the report is dealt with, including that we - (a) are not satisfied that a mistaken internet payment has occurred

+- (b) have not complied with the processes and timeframes set out in clauses 9.2-9.5, or as described in the box below. - 9.7.
+When we receive a complaint under clause 9.6 we must: - (a) deal with the complaint under our internal dispute resolution procedures - (b) not require you to complain to the receiving ADI. - 9.8.
+If you are not satisfied with the outcome of a complaint, you are able to complain to AFCA. - 9.9.
+If you receive a mistaken internet payment into your account and we are required under the ePayments Code as receiving ADI to return the funds to the payer's ADI then we will, without seeking your consent, transfer the funds from your account.
+If there are insufficient funds in your account you must co-operate with us to facilitate repayment of the funds.